AI Web FeedsAI Web FeedsOpen web AI reader

 Success Criteria

-• ✅ Source results can jump directly into the reader
+• ✅ Source results can jump directly into the article workspace inside the primary route model